 Alternatively, head towards the Expatriates Affairs Department, which serves as the Ministry of Interior (MOI) Service Center.

 - fill out and submit the official letter form by the sponsor or employer

 - attach a copy of the Establishment ID if you’re employed by a company or QID if you’re on a personal sponsorship

 - attach a copy of the resident’s old passport, along with an official lost passport certificate from the country of issuance

 How much is the fee for a return permit?

-The fee amount for a return permit depends on the purpose of re-entry and are listed as follows:
+The fee amount for a return permit depends on the purpose of re-entry and is listed as follows:

-What to do if a request for the entry permit is rejected?
+What to do if a request for an entry permit is rejected?